 \begin{conjecture} For a locally compact group $G$ and a spread-out probability measure $\mu$ on $G$, the quasi-regular representation associated to the action of $G$ on the $\mu$-boundary of $G$ is irreducible. \end{conjecture}

-In this work we are studying the representations of hyperbolic groups associated with actions on their Gromov boundaries endowed with the Patterson-Sullivan measures.
+In this work we study the representations of hyperbolic groups associated with actions on their Gromov boundaries endowed with the Patterson-Sullivan measures.
 Following \cite{Bader2011}, we call them \emph{boundary representations}.
 Our main result states that they are always irreducible.
 Moreover, when the metric on the group is quasi-isometrically perturbed, the class of the Patterson-Sullivan measure varies, thus leading to a potentially vast supply of non-equivalent irreducible representations.
 Indeed, we show that the only unitary equivalences between the boundary representations arise from rough similarities of the corresponding metrics.
 Our results thus generalize the work of Bader and Muchnik \cite{Bader2011}.

-The irreducibility of the quasi-regular representations can also be viewed in a slightly different light.
-As far as we know, this is the first uniform construction of a family of irreducible unitary representations of an arbitrary hyperbolic group.
-In general, providing such constructions for large classes of groups, for which there is no structural description allowing to reduce the problem to some better understood cases, is a difficult task.
+The irreducibility of the quasi-regular representations can also be seen in a slightly different light.
+As far as we know, this is the first general construction of a family of faithful irreducible unitary representations of an arbitrary hyperbolic group.
+In general, providing such constructions for large classes of groups, for which there is no structural description allowing to reduce the problem to some better understood cases, seems to be a difficult task.

 The line of our proof can be said to lie within bounded distance from the arguments of Bader and Muchnik, which we generalize to the setting of arbitrary hyperbolic groups, circumventing some of the difficulties they had to deal with.
 Basically, we construct a family of operators in the von Neumann algebra of the representation, analogous to the operators used in their approach.
 However, since they try to obtain them as weak operator limits of some arithmetic averages, in order to prove convergence they need to resort to a result of Margulis, describing the asymptotic behavior of the number of certain geodesic segments on a manifold.
-By using weighted averages and choosing suitable weights, we omit the necessity of knowing such asymptotics, and obtain a more self-contained, general, and simple proof.
+By using weighted averages and choosing suitable weights, we omit the necessity of knowing such asymptotics, and obtain a more self-contained and simpler proof, applicable in a wider context.

 Recently, Uri Bader has informed us about an unpublished work of Roman Muchnik, establishing irreducibility of quasi-regular representations of hyperbolic groups associated with their actions on Poisson boundaries of finitely supported symmetric random walks.
 This is also a special case of our result, which we explain in Section~\ref{sec:green-metr-poiss}.